meltano/meltano/docs/src/docs/meltano-cli.md

 ## How ELT Commands Fetch Dependencies

-When you run ELT commands again a tap or target, you might be wondering where it's coming from.
-As far
+When you run ELT commands on a tap or target, here is the general process for fetching dependencies:

 - First, the CLI looks in the project (that you initialized) directory itself.
 - Then it looks in the global file (discovery.yml) for urls of a package or repo
-  - Note: This will eventually be moved into its own repository to prevent confusion - since you can't have local references
+  - Note: This will eventually be moved into its own repository to prevent confusion since you cannot have local references fro dependencies
-- When first accessed, it will either download to a local directory (if it is a package) or cloned (if it is a repo)
+- If this is the first time that the dependencies are requested, it will download to a local directory (if it is a package) or cloned (if it is a repo)
-- By doing this, you ensure that packages are version controlled `discovery.yml` will live in two places:
+- By doing this, you ensure that packages are version controlled via `discovery.yml` will live in two places:
   - in the project itself for the user to edit
   - in a global repo for meltano employees to edit